bkleinen/bkleinen.github.io/ss2014/info2/labs/index.md

 {% endcomment %}

-After having a look into designing an object oriented application in lab 1 and 2, we will do a lot of small-scale programming in Java during this term.
+After having a look into designing an object-oriented application in lab 1 and 2, we will do a lot of small-scale programming in Java during this term.
 As in Info1, each lab has a pre-lab part, that you are expected to do before coming to the lab, an assignment that you work on during the lab.
 Usually, you're expected to turn in a report on what you did during the lab.

 There are a couple of important changes for the labs compared with Info1: